-- Preserve competitive electricity markets. - > Develop a carbon market, typically with regional partners and a fluctuating price. - Allow broad competition for carbon credits that is technology neutral, and would include nuclear, large scale renewable energy, smaller scale renewable energy, behind-the-meter generation, and energy efficiency.
+- > Preserve competitive electricity markets. - Develop a carbon market, typically with regional partners and a fluctuating price. - Allow broad competition for carbon credits that is technology neutral, and would include nuclear, large scale renewable energy, smaller scale renewable energy, behind-the-meter generation, and energy efficiency.

 Sub.
 H.B.
-6 does none of this, and in fact, could end up creating subsidies for "capital formation" for large carbon-dioxide emitting generating stations that might have otherwise retired, which the bill calls "Reduced Emissions Resources".
-Importantly, Sub.
+6 does none of this, and in fact, subsidizes uneconomical coal plants.
+It could impair Ohio's already successful trend of reducing carbon-dioxide emissions in several ways.
+First, it erodes competitive electricity markets by introducing subsidies for specific technologies and plants.
+Even zero-carbon nuclear plants are shown to reduce more emissions when they are in competitive markets7.
+Second, Sub.
 H.B.
-6 does not require a Reduced Emissions Resource to have reduced carbon-dioxide emissions.
-It thus impairs Ohio's already successful trend of reducing carbon-dioxide emissions in several ways.
-First, it erodes competitive electricity markets by introducing subsidies for specific technologies and plants.
-Even zero-carbon nuclear plants are shown to reduce more emissions when they are in competitive markets8.
-Second,
+6 creates subsidies for the OVEC coal plants.
+Third, Sub.
+H.B.
+6